nburmi/doc2plan/README.md

 ### Installation

 No installation necessary!
-Just navigate to [ihaveaplan.app](ihaveaplan.app) to start using the application.
+Just navigate to [https://nburmi.github.io/ihaveaplan](https://nburmi.github.io/ihaveaplan) to start using the application.

 ### Configuration